junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "Great, good as nothing."
 Meg puts down the magazine in her hands, turning on the bedside lamp, studying him closely.
 "Something different about you," she denotes, "how you feel?
 Everything alright?
 I need to make a phone call."

 Castiel smiles wilder.
-"I've never been better," he announces, then holds out a finger, "Pull my finger."
+"I've never been better," he announces, then holds out a finger.
+"Pull my finger."

 Meg looks at his eyes, then his index finger, as if it's a bomb she needs to defuse.
 "What?"